 My final piece to make Olympic lifts safe is to have a clear progression.
 You must have a clear progression of both teachings and movements.

 A clear teaching progression will allow you to equip your clients with the appropriate movements at the appropriate times.
 You will never be at a loss for what a client should be learning at any specific time, and they will always be learning the right movement for them.

 A clear progression of movement allows you to expand an individual’s program to fit their needs.
 In this sense, having a hierarchy of movements is important.

 - Squat snatch

 This hierarchy is based on the ease with which individuals can learn these movements and loosely around the amount of mobility required to complete the movement, moving from least to most.
-In this way, you can continue to improve mobility until an athlete is prepared to complete the movement.
+This way, you can continue improving mobility until an athlete is prepared to complete the movement.

-I have been fortunate to not suffer any injuries while Olympic lifting over the past 15 years.
+I have been fortunate not to suffer any injuries during Olympic lifting over the past 15 years.
 Not “lucky” but fortunate to be a part of programs with clear progressions, logical loading patterns, and great teachers with great progressions.
-This combination has allowed me to stay healthy, and constantly strive to become a more powerful athlete.
+This combination has allowed me to stay healthy and constantly strive to become a more powerful athlete.

-If you would like to know about how I assess an athlete to see if they are prepared for Olympic lifting, the movements that are a requirement before beginning Olympic lifts, and my exact teaching progression is broken down in a step by step fashion, check out http://completeolympiclifting.com/
+If you would like to know how I assess an athlete to see if they are prepared for Olympic lifting, the movements that are a requirement before beginning Olympic lifts, and my exact teaching progression is broken down in a step-by-step fashion, check out http://completeolympiclifting.com/.